-Currently, the team comprises eight pilots.
-Fun fact: none of the current pilots are also professional pilots (one student is, though).
+Currently, the team comprises ten pilots.
+Fun fact: only one pilot also flies planes for a living (albeit slightly larger, 747s).
 We all have very different lives, but we join in our passion for formation flying.
-There are also two students who regularly join the formation training and receive training themselves, too.

 Even though all of us can fly in different positions in the formation, we usually have the same leader.
 Flying in the leader position may appear easy, but you are responsible for the entire formation.
 That means you must look around and check if everyone is still flying where they are supposed to be, check if everyone can hear you, communicate with ATC, and navigate.
 Not so easy after all!